Structural and Valvular Heart Disease Care

 Forrest General is a leading high volume TAVR center with an experienced multidisciplinary heart team.
 Our team is dedicated to delivering high-quality world-class care.
 With over 300 TAVR procedures performed, our patients have outstanding outcomes with a lower rate of mortality and stroke compared to the national average.

-Left Atrial Appendage Closure (WATCHMAN Device)
+VIDEO Left Atrial Appendage Closure (WATCHMAN Device)

 Atrial Fibrillation, an abnormal heart rhythm originating in the upper chamber of the heart, affects more than 5 million Americans and is responsible for a 5x greater stroke risk than those with a normal rhythm.
 Atrial fibrillation results in decreased blood movement in the upper chambers of the heart and thus increases the likelihood of developing blood clots in the left atrial appendage.
 This blood clot then has the potential to travel to the brain resulting in a stroke.